 Shipping within Canada only.

-Cheques are payable to Cheryl Siemens.
+Cheques and money orders are payable to Cheryl Siemens.
 We will reserve your plants for two weeks pending arrival of your payment by cheque.

 PO Box 57